-You can use Native C Client to connect to Hazelcast cluster members and perform almost all operations that a member can perform.
+You can use the native C++ client to connect to Hazelcast cluster members and perform almost all operations that a member can perform.
 Clients differ from members in that clients do not hold data.
-The C Client is by default a smart client, i.e., it knows where the data is and asks directly for the correct member.
+The C++ client is by default a smart client, i.e., it knows where the data is and asks directly for the correct member.
 You can disable this feature (using the ClientConfig::setSmart method) if you do not want the clients to connect to every member.

-The features of C++ Clients are listed below:
+The features of C++ clients are listed below: